haven-life/amorphic-server/README.md

         }
     }

-Generally the directory structure for an amorphic application is as follows:
+The directory structure for an amorphic application must be the following:

     /apps - directory of all amorphic applications (can have multiple applications under this directory) /your-application - where all your app code lives